The Best Mango Cheesecake You've Never Had

 Ingredients

-Brown Sugar Graham Cracker Crust
+Brown Sugar Graham Cracker Crust:

 - 2 cups graham cracker crumbs (or 15 sheets ground in a food processor)